didendron/Number-of-primes-not-greater-than-n/README.md

 # Number-of-primes-not-greater-than-n
-The program counting the number of prime numbers less than some natural number.
+Java program to count the number of prime numbers less than some natural number.
 This is the prime-counting function and here is a few her values: for 10: 4, for 100: 25,